George Truog House

-George Truog House is a historic 3-story brick house built in 1903 in Cumberland, Allegany County, Maryland, US, designed by local architect Wright Butler and built by George Truog, proprietor of the Maryland Glass Etching Works in Cumberland from 1893 to 1911.
-It contains a unique collection of decorative glass.
+George Truog House is a historic 3-story brick house built in 1903 in Cumberland, Allegany County, Maryland, US.
+The house was built by George Truog and designed by local architect Wright Butler.
+Truog was a co–founder of the Seneca Glass Company in Fostoria, Ohio, in 1891, and proprietor of the Maryland Glass Etching Works in Cumberland from 1893 to 1911.
+The house contains a unique collection of decorative glass.

+The house is believed to have cost $50,000 to build.
+Truog lost his home and business to the courts in 1909 after a downswing in his glass business.
+Truog died in 1932, and his former home was used as a funeral home for at least 60 years.
 The George Truog House was listed on the National Register of Historic Places in 1986.